Combat-Related Special Compensation

 Services & Pricing

 Three flat-fee services.
-No percentage.
-Ever.
+Published prices.
+Never a percentage.

 Packet Review

-$500
+$600 $500

 For retirees who've drafted their own packet and want a red-team review before submission.